 4. Use KrisFlyer miles for flights between the South Pacific islands

-KrisFlyer miles provide great value on these routes as United charges 40,000 miles for first-class, 30,000 miles for business class and 12,500 miles for economy class tickets on the same.
-As mentioned above, you need to be flexible enough about the availability to avail these deals.
+KrisFlyer miles provide great value on these routes as United charges 40,000 miles for first-class, 30,000 miles for business class and 12,500 miles for economy-class tickets on the same.
+As mentioned above, you need to be flexible enough about the availability of these deals.
 They hold great value and give you the maximum buck for your air miles.

 What’s more, you get to see some of the remotest islands on the planet too?!

 5. Use KrisFlyer Miles to travel from the US to North Africa or the Middle East

 If you’re more of an adventurous and different kind of traveler, you can consider utilizing your KrisFlyer Miles to travel from the US to North Africa and/or the Middle East!
 These miles can be redeemed at any of the Star Alliance member airlines such as Lufthansa, Ethiopian, Turkish, Swiss, Egypt Air or United to reach these destinations.

 It’d cost you 75,000 miles for first-class, 57,500 miles for business class and 37,500 miles for economy class one-way tickets.

 6. Use KrisFlyer miles to travel from the US to South or Central Africa